Lunar sample displays: Apollo 17

 The Apollo 17 lunar sample display consists of a Moon rock fragment from a lava Moon stone identified as lunar basalt 70017, the recipient's flag and two small metal plates attached with descriptive messages, all inside a wooden commemorative plaque.

 Near the end of their third and final moonwalk, and what would be the last moonwalk of the Apollo program, Apollo 17 astronauts Eugene Cernan and Harrison Schmitt "picked up a very significant rock, typical of what we have here in the valley of Taurus-Littrow... composed of many fragments, of many sizes, and many shapes, probably from all parts of the Moon, perhaps billions of years old" and made a special dedication to the young people of Earth.
 This rock was later labeled sample 70017.
-Nixon ordered the distribution of fragments of the rock to 135 foreign heads of state and the 50 U.S. states.
-These gifts were distributed in 1973.
+Nixon ordered the distribution of fragments of the rock to 135 foreign heads of state and the 50 U.S. states, as a goodwill gesture.
+These gifts were distributed in 1973, and dubbed the Goodwill rocks.